Wjozey/contact-management/README.md

 - The application is deployed on a cloud platform (e.g., Vercel, AWS Amplify), allowing it to be accessed over the internet.
 - Continuous deployment is set up to automatically deploy new versions of the app upon updates to the source code.

-## Security Considerations

-- API keys and sensitive data are stored in environment variables and not exposed in the frontend code.
-- Input validation is implemented to prevent malicious data entry.

 ## Future Enhancements

-- Implement user authentication for personalized contact management.
+[] Implement user authentication for personalized contact management.
-- Enhance the UI/UX with additional features like contact search and pagination.
+[] Enhance the UI/UX with additional features like contact search and pagination.